KATBlackCoder/NoteCash/PROGRESS.md

 - Importance of wrapping the application with necessary Naive UI providers (Dialog, Message, etc.) at the root level
 - Properly configuring validation triggers and rules in Naive UI forms is crucial for correct behavior
 - Thoroughly logging and inspecting database results is essential for debugging data flow issues
 - Robust error handling should include both logging and user-facing feedback with recovery options
+- Dynamic imports can improve application performance by loading libraries only when needed
+- TypeScript type assertions are sometimes necessary when working with DOM elements